At a glance

 How good is your child about personal hygiene?

-Is she able and willing to deal with self-care, such as brushing her teeth and washing her hair?
-Can she get dressed on her own or does she still need help?
-Can she make her own bed yet?
-If not, is she willing to learn?
+Is your child able and willing to deal with self-care, such as brushing teeth and washing hair?
+Can your child get dressed independently?
+How about making a bed?
+Is your child ready and willing to learn these skills?
 Along with new freedoms, sleepaway camp often comes with new responsibilities.

 How independent is your child?

 Having independence and being independent are two different things.
 How does your child handle being separated from you?
-Has she had experiences outside of school that didn’t involve you?
-Is she willing to take risks and try new things?
-If so, is she able to ask for help when she needs it?
+Has your child had experiences outside of school that didn’t involve you?
+Is your child willing to take risks and try new things?
+How about being comfortable asking an adult for help?

 Sleepaway camp can be a great way to build independence.
 But if your child isn’t ready, that’s OK.
-There are many different summer camp options to consider, including camps geared toward kids with learning and attention issues.
-In the meantime, you can work on building the skills that will help her succeed at camp wherever she is!
+There are many different summer camp options to consider, including day camps and camps geared toward kids with learning and thinking differences.